RomanAlexandroff/ESP32-Hard-Fault-Tests/README.md

 - Writing to a memory address pointed to by a null pointer
 - Calling an invalid function pointer
 - Trying to access memory outside the valid range
-- Causing a stack overflow with a recursive function with no limit
+- Causing a stack overflow with a recursive function
 - Returning a pointer to the stack-allocated memory
 - Returning a pointer to the heap-allocated and freed memory
 - Freeing the same memory twice